 His current research is in validating the latest methods in air monitoring and integrating them with measurements of biological markers of exposure to tobacco smoke pollution.
 This research will validate and advance models of secondhand smoke exposure and risk assessment, which will hopefully serve as the new foundation on which secondhand smoke policy decisions are based.
 Mark and colleagues in the Roswell Park Comprehensive Cancer Center Transdisciplinary Tobacco Use Research Center are conducting a global air monitoring effort that is currently in over 40 countries around the world measuring exposures to tobacco smoke pollution and informing the debate over smoke-free air policy.
 Mark has trained these researchers either in-person or through his website www.tobaccofreeair.org.
 Mark has also trained and actively collaborated with over 60 partner organizations in 26 U.S. states and Canadian provinces in measuring tobacco smoke exposures.

-Rosalie Caruso, a research technologist in the Tobacco Research Laboratory since 2007, oversees cigarette testing and product repository operations.
+Rosalie Caruso, a Senior Research Associate in the Tobacco Research Laboratory and International Tobacco Products Repository (ITPR) since 2007, oversees cigarette testing and product repository operations.

-Mary Palumbo, a Laboratory Technician in RPCI’s NicoTAR laboratory since 2015, operates and maintains the facility’s GC-NPD/ GC-MSMS and the associated computing systems.
+Mary Palumbo, a Senior Laboratory Technician in Roswell Park’s NicoTAR laboratory since 2015, operates and maintains the facility’s LC-MSMS as well as the associated computing systems.
+Additionally, Mary specializes in LC-MS/MS method development and processing of tobacco specific biomarkers.

-Taylor Vanderbush, a Laboratory Technician in RPCI’s NicoTAR laboratory since 2016, operates and maintains the facility’s LC MS/MS and the associated computing systems.
+Taylor Vanderbush, a Laboratory Technician in Roswell Park’s NicoTAR laboratory since 2016, operates and maintains the facility’s GC-NPD and GC-MS as well as the associated computing systems.
+Additionally, Taylor specializes in GC-MS method development and processes all eliquid and tobacco product samples.